Mvystrcilova/songRecommender/README.md

 #### Important notes
-After setting up the application as described in "Running the application", it will not be functional because the models, distances and representation are not a part of the Git project because of their size.
+After setting up the application as described in "Running the application", it will not be functional without the models.
+The models, distances and representation are not a part of the Git project because of their size.
-They do not fit into SIS either but they can be sent via email.
+They do not fit into SIS either but we saved the models to the Google disc drive and they can be found under this link [a link]
+(https://drive.google.com/drive/folders/1Ejvj7_M3Dfi0a_qo8iHYu2LvaVf6Timx?usp=sharing).
 The models are expected to be in the `songRecommender_project/models` directory, the representations in `songRecommender_project/representations` directory and the distances in the `songRecommender/distances` directory.
-The directories locations are desribed as the relative path from the root of the project.
+The directories locations are described as the relative path from the root of the project.

  To load the songs representations and distances to the database, please uncomment